fmidev/smartmet-rpm-build-all/README.md

 The CI should run this approximately daily.

-## Triggering the build daily
+## Triggering on change to this repository

-A separate module smartmet-rpmbuild-all-trigger rebuilds the config for this module and pushes changes to GitHub.
-That should trigger a rebuild.
-If there are no changes, cleartext timestamp inside the config is nonetheless updated to force a rebuild.

-A full rebuild is also triggered if any changes are pushed to Github.

-NOTE: Do not use a workflow schedule trigger here, use it instead in the trigger module.
+If you change, commit and push anything, a full rebuild is triggered.
+If you are merely developing nuances of the CI build system (and do not intend to build everything), please work in a separate branch or push upstream only when ready.

+Due to the automatic daily updates of the config.yml anyway, you are also likely to encounter merge conflicts.
+You should resolve these by overwriting config.yml with anything make generates.
+This will be done daily anyway(see below).

+## Scheduled builds

+In .circleci/config.yml, there is a scheduled workflow which is run every night.
+The only purpose of this workflow is to force a minor(or major, if there have been a lot of dependency changes in RPMs) change in config.yml and push it to GitHub.
+This will trigger a full rebuild.

 ## CI configuration build

 CI configuration in .circleci/config.yml is generated from the template file in the same directory.
-CircleCI is unable to regenerate the config file and restart.
-Thus it is either regenerated manually or by a separate module.
+When you modify the template, CircleCI itself is unable to regenerate the config file and restart.

+You should run make and commit and push both .circleci/config.yml and .circleci/config.tmpl.yml .
+This will trigger a full rebuild.

+Testing individual jobs is possible with careful use of the local CirleCI simulation tool.

 Template and resulting CircleCI config use features of CirleCI 2.1 to simplify individual jobs.
 It is recommended that you make changes to specified execution environment and commands instead of the job templates